joffrey-bion/kotlin-blueprintjs/README.md

 # kotlin-blueprintjs

-Kotlin-react bindings for BlueprintJS components library
+Kotlin bindings for Palantir's [BlueprintJS](https://blueprintjs.com/) React components library.

+This project is a work in progress, not published yet.